lmame/Sample-Library-Public/README.md

 * Calling a Custom Command and Custom Rest API using BMC OOTB resources objects,
 * Calling a Javascript Action from Javascript Code using "rxAction" method.
 * Accessing a grid native apis (ui-grid).
+* Accessing a grid object
+* Get user session information on javascript and backend
+* Use class objects and list of objects to / from get and post rest apis
+* Trigger an action bouton through javascript
+* Trigger specific process activity through Java / Javascript
+* Use BMC grid rx-record-grid object  to display custom data (datapagequery), also shows how to query data from backend,

 Javascript Actions:
 * Calling a javascript custom Action and using rxNotification to display messages popups,
 * Calling a Custom Java command using $http to get result from it,
+* Confirm window.
+How actions can be chained and how to "break" the chain if needed.
+We show also how to synchronous custom javascript actions.

 Java Service: